coderrio/Coderr.Client.Java/README.md

-# Coderr.Client.Java
-Base library for reporting exceptions from Java-based applications.
+# Java client for Coderr

+Work in progress (not complete)

+Feel free to contribute.